 Are you ready to start a career in Emergency Medical Services (EMS)?
 The initial certification EMT-Basic program maybe your answer.
 Based on the National Standard Curriculum core competencies, this course meets or exceeds minimum hours and content established by the Texas Department of State Health Services (DSHS).

-The course includes 144 hours of classroom lectures and hands-on skills, with 112 hours of field/clinical internship experiences.
+The course includes 160 hours of classroom lectures and hands-on skills, with 48 hours of hospital clinical and 72 hours of EMS internship.

-Students successfully completing the didactic and clinical components of this program will be eligible to receive a course completion certificate and sit for the National Registry Cognitive Exam.
+Students successfully completing the didactic and clinical components of this program will be eligible to receive a course completion certificate and take the National Registry Cognitive Exam.

 This course is also offered at night as EMS110.